persephone-tools/persephone/README.rst

 you're having trouble, contact Oliver Adams at oliver.adams@gmail.com.
 We are also very welcome to thoughts, constructive criticism, help with design, development and documentation, along with any `bug reports <https://github.com/persephone-tools/persephone/issues>`_ or
-`pull requests <https://github.com/persephone-tools/persephone/pulls>`_you may have.
+`pull requests <https://github.com/persephone-tools/persephone/pulls>`_ you may have.

 Documentation
 =============